Variability hypothesis: 2021 AP student study

+2021 review of sexual dimorphism in STEM

 A 2021 review investigating different hypotheses behind the discrepancy of sexes in STEM jobs summarizes the greater variability research with respect to this question.
 Given that research finds greater variability in males within quantitative and nonverbal reasoning, they hold that this can explain some, but not all of the difference seen in STEM occupations.
 With regard to the question of whether these results are due to societal influences or of biological origins, they hold that the results showing greater variance at a very young age (for instance IQ differences in variability between the sexes is visible from a young age on) lend credence to the theory that biological factors might explain a large part of the observed data.